CD Calculator — Certificate of Deposit Growth

 CD vs high-yield savings

 The choice between a CD and a high-yield savings account comes down to rate lock vs flexibility.
 CDs typically offer slightly higher rates than HYSA in exchange for the term commitment, but the gap has narrowed significantly in recent years.
 At rate peaks, CDs can lock favourable terms that persist while HYSA rates drop.
 At rate troughs, CDs lock the user into low rates while HYSA rates rise.
-The optimal choice depends on view on rate direction — locking CDs near rate peaks and staying flexible near troughs is the textbook approach, though timing rates is notoriously difficult.
+Which option is preferable depends on view on rate direction — locking CDs near rate peaks and staying flexible near troughs is the textbook approach, though timing rates is notoriously difficult.

 CD laddering as a middle ground